 How to Manage Startup Page in Microsoft Edge

-You manage the Microsoft Edge startup page by configuring its settings to load specific websites automatically when you open the browser.
+You can manage your Microsoft Edge startup page to automatically open specific websites when you launch the browser.

 Manage Edge start settings